ryandielhenn/nba-ml-models/doc/final_report.md

 ---

 ## 5. Data Visualization
-To better understand the performance of our regression and classification models, we generated several visualizations.
-These help interpret prediction accuracy, residual patterns, and feature importance.
-Below, we include and describe the most important plots produced during the analysis.
+To better understand the performance of our regression and classification models, we generated several visualizations for both the player-level regression task (PTS prediction) and the team-level classification task (win/loss prediction).
+These plots help illustrate how well the models fit the data, whether systematic errors exist, and which input features contribute most to the predictions.
 ---

 ## 6. Experiments